tanancuit06/De-Ars-Aedifico/README.md

 It is intended to the following:

-1. To give civil engineers a powerfool toolset that can perform complex strucutral analyses in the simplest way possible and the most accurate results.
+1. To give civil engineers a powerful toolset that can perform complex strucutral analyses in the simplest way possible and the most accurate results.
 2. To create a free open source toolset that can be used as an aid to structural engineers without having to buy a expensive license.

 ## Development Requirements and Procedures